bgd-labs/aave-proposals-v3/src/20240201_AaveV3BNB_OnboardFdUSDToAaveV3OnBSC/OnboardFdUSDToAaveV3OnBSC.md

 - Increased utility for fdUSD as it becomes available for lending and borrowing
 - Strengthened collaboration between Aave and the BNB ecosystem, fostering growth and innovation

-Aave’s BSC deployment will be integrated with Binance’s web3 wallet, making easy access for Binance users to deposit fdUSD in Aave through the Earn program.
+Aave’s BNB deployment will be integrated with Binance’s web3 wallet, making easy access for Binance users to deposit fdUSD in Aave through the Earn program.

 ## Specification